uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.3.3 =
+* Fix: disappearing usermeta box if server is unreachable.

 = 2.3.2 =
 * Feature: Add the ability to specify which CAS or LDAP attribute contains the user's email address.
 Useful for organizations that use an ID or something other than an email to authenticate.
 * Feature:  You can now choose an ACF field to show next to users in the approved list.
 It will show a dropdown with the available values if the field type is select, and an input[text] otherwise.